Chalwk77/Minecraft-Plugin-Data/README.md

 # Minecraft-Plugin-Data
-Plugin Data for JeriCraft Survival/Economy Server
+Plugin Data Files for JeriCraft Survival/Economy Server

 Server Owner: Jericho Crosby (Chalwk).

-Some plugin jar's will not be available for download as they're a premium resource.
+Due to premium plugin licensing, I will not provide plugin jar's for premium resources that I have purchased.